raspberrypilearning/sleep-tracker/en/step_4.md

 ### Brightness up

-Now we will set up the B button to turn the brightness up.
+Now you will set up the B button to turn the brightness up.

 --- task ---